 Further information for employers

 It's an offence under the Children's Act 2014 to employ someone subject to the workforce restriction who doesn't have a core worker exemption – non-compliance of this may lead to criminal prosecution.

-Even if they get a core worker exemption, it's still up to the employer to decide if they're suitable for the role they're applying for.
+Even if they are granted a core worker exemption, it is still up to the employer to decide if they're suitable for the role they're applying for.
 Employers are not obligated to employer someone who has been granted a core worker exemption.

 Confirming a core worker exemption holder’s status

-You may need to verify that a current or prospective employee or student holds a core worker exemption.
+You will need to verify that a current or prospective employee holds a core worker exemption.

 We don't provide exemption holders with certificates.
 So the only way to confirm that an individual holds one is to enquire against the core worker exemption register.

-To enquire against the register, read the guidelines and then complete the enquiry form.
+To enquire against the register complete the enquiry form.